Types Of Life Coaches: The Top 12 Niches That Clients Love

 As books and podcasts can only get someone so far, personal development coaches are quickly becoming some of the most popular coaches in the world!

-The hustle mentality isn’t new, but clients often go through periods of feeling unable to move forward with their personal development goals.
-Most life coaches will have felt ‘stuck’ at one point or another, and that’s what makes personal development coaching such a popular type of life coaching
+The hustle mentality isn’t new, but clients often cannot move forward with their personal development goals.
+Most life coaches will have felt ‘stuck’ at one point or another, which is why personal development coaching is such a popular type of life coaching.

 We’ve all been in a rut, but you’ll be pleased to know that your own experience will actually give you great credibility as a personal development coach.
 If you want to help your clients make those lemons into lemonade, then this is a great niche to focus on!